Take advantage of short term opportunities in markets like the UK 100, SP 500 and Germany 30.

 Options trading with City Index

 At City Index we offer a number of options markets using financial spread betting and CFDs.
+You can contact our dedicated Options Desk for more information.
 You can see our range of options markets here.